Advancing Multimodal Reasoning: From Optimized Cold Start to Staged Reinforcement Learning: Introduction

 \section{Introduction}

-Recently, the field of large language models (LLMs) has witnessed significant advancements in complex cognitive reasoning \cite{zeng7b,yan2025learning}, notably exemplified by reasoning models like DeepSeek-R1 \cite{guo2025deepseek}.
+Recently, the field of large language models (LLMs) has witnessed significant advancements in complex cognitive reasoning \citep{zeng7b,yan2025learning,zhang2025survey}, notably exemplified by reasoning models like DeepSeek-R1 \citep{guo2025deepseek}.
 These models successfully leveraged Reinforcement Learning (RL) to facilitate the self-emergence of intricate reasoning abilities in text-only models.
-Inspired by this success, a natural extension has been to apply similar RL paradigms to Multimodal Large Language Models (MLLMs) with the goal of incentivizing multimodal reasoning capabilities \cite{visionr1, meng2025mm, dong2024insight,sun2024surf,xia2025mmed,peng2025lmm,su2025openthinkimg,shen2025satori}.
+A natural and ambitious next step is to extend this RL paradigm to Multimodal Large Language Models (MLLMs), with the goal of unlocking a similar leap in multimodal cognitive abilities \citep{visionr1, meng2025mm,xia2025mmed,peng2025lmm}.

-Despite these promising efforts, current methods often struggle to fully unlock complex reasoning within MLLMs.
-This difficulty suggests that directly transplanting RL techniques from text-only domains may not adequately address the unique dynamics and requirements inherent in multimodal learning and reasoning.
-Motivated by this gap, our work comprehensively studies the training pipelines of the multimodal reasoning models.
-Through this investigation, we identify three crucial phenomena that significantly influence the efficacy of multimodal training:
+However, this ambition has been met with a formidable challenge.
+The direct application of text-centric RL techniques to MLLMs has yielded diminishing returns, suggesting that the path to multimodal reasoning is not a simple matter of architectural extension.
+A fundamental question arises: \textit{how does one cultivate the abstract linguistic skill while simultaneously grounding it in the continuous, high-dimensional space of visual perception?} Naive co-training often results in a compromise, where neither modality's potential is fully realized.
+Motivated by this critical impasse, we undertake a rigorous dissection of the MLLM training pipeline.
+Our investigation uncovers three foundational insights that, when addressed in concert, chart a new and more effective course for developing powerful multimodal reasoners.